How to Find Growth Rate: Easy Guide with Formulas & Real Examples

 Average Growth Rates (Arithmetic Mean)

 Occasionally, it is useful for you to have the average growth per period across numerous years (or months) without growing.
-The average growth rates according to the level of growth within each year is termed as the average annual growth rate (AAGR).
+The average growth rates according to the level of growth within each year are termed the average annual growth rate (AAGR).
 The formula is:

 AAGR = (g₁ + g₂ + … + gₙ) / n

-In which the g is the growth by year.
+In which g is the growth by year.

 Calculations to determine the average growth rate:

-• Step 1: Growth rate of each period is computed using the simple formula.
-To compute the valuei – Valuei-1)/Valuei-1 x 100%.
+• Step 1: The growth rate of each period is computed using the simple formula.
+To compute the value – Value-1)/Value-1 x 100%.

 • Step 2: Sum those percentage rates.